Organ Donation and Tissue Donation

 Under the opt-out organ donor scheme in Wales, anyone who has not signed up to the register, will be considered to have given “deemed consent” for organ donorship.

 Under the organ donor scheme in Wales, you can also actively opt in, which enables potential donors to have a say over which organs or tissue they do – or do not– wish to be donated when they die.

-A similar opt-out organ donor register scheme is likely to be introduced in England in April 2020, with changes in legislation anticipated to introduce ‘soft opt-out schemes’ in Scotland and Jersey.
+A similar opt-out organ donor register scheme will be introduced in England in spring, 2020, followed by Scotland in autumn, 2020.

 Consultations are also underway to move towards opt-out organ donor schemes in Guernsey and on the Isle of Man.

 The following organs can be donated after death to patients awaiting a life-saving or life-changing transplant

 When you sign the organ donor register, you can also choose to donate tissue.
 Organ donation requires a more limited and specific medical criteria to be possible, but tissue donation is much more feasible.

 In fact, many body tissues can be taken for donation up to 48 hours after death and can be stored for several months until they are needed.

 Which body tissues can be donated after death?

 Corneas (from the eye)